melon-dog/tz-archiver-cli/TECHNICAL.md

 ## Architecture Overview

-The TZ Archiver CLI follows a modular, professional architecture with clear separation of concerns:
+The TZ Archiver CLI follows a modular architecture with clear separation of concerns:

 ```
 src/